The Hu Lab

 The experimental platforms are the study subjects; they also produce data to support the development and improvement of methods in the foundry.

-Silicon-cell Communications
+Cell-Silicon Communications

 Microbial Populational Control